ijomonchacko/dmusic/README.md

 - Search surfaces for local and cloud content.
 - Artist, album, and genre browsing flows.
 - Favorites management.

+### Lyrics Support

+- Synced lyrics support for timestamped line-by-line playback.
+- Plain lyrics fallback when synced lyrics are not available.
+- Multi-source lyrics lookup with matching and fallback strategies.

 ### Offline and Downloads